Finiteness properties of torsion fields of abelian varieties: Application to torsion fields of abelian varieties

-\begin{coro} Let $A/K$ be an abelian variety over a field $K$ and $L/K$ an algebraic extension.
+\begin{prop} Let $A/K$ be an abelian variety over a field $K$ and $E/K$ an algebraic extension.
 Let $e\in\Nn$.
-Assume that $G_A(L)$ is topologically finitely generated.
-There exists a finite separable extension $M/K$ such that $F\subset LM$ for all $F\in\EEE_e(K_\tors/K)$. \end{coro}
+Assume that $G_A(E)$ is topologically finitely generated.
+There exists a finite separable extension $M/K$ such that $F\subset EM$ for all $F\in\EEE_e(K_\tors/K)$. \end{prop}